astronomer/astro-docs/ac/next/04_deploy-dags.md

 ## Deploy DAGs on Kubernetes via Helm

-If you run Airflow in Docker, the most efficient transition to a production-scale workflow is to deploy DAGs onto a Kubernetes environment via the [Astronomer Helm chart](https://github.com/astronomer/airflow-chart), which is built off of the Apache Airflow Project's community chart to provide more extensibility.
+If you run Airflow with Docker, the most efficient transition to a production-scale workflow is to deploy DAGs onto a Kubernetes environment via the [Astronomer Helm chart](https://github.com/astronomer/airflow-chart), which is built off of the Apache Airflow Project's community chart to provide more extensibility.

-With this setup, you build a custom Docker image that contains your DAGs, also known as "baking" DAGs into the image.
-This custom image is then pushed to your Docker registry and passed to each of your core Airflow components for execution.
+With this setup, you build a custom Docker image that contains your DAGs, also known as "baking" DAGs into an image.
+This custom image is then pushed to your Docker registry and used in your Airflow containers.

 For this setup, you'll need: